Diocese of Hong Kong: Vicariate apostolic

-Hong Kong Roman Catholic cathedral, circa 1870.
+Hong Kong Catholic cathedral, circa 1870.

 In 1874 the Hong Kong Prefecture was raised to a vicariate apostolic and entrusted to the Seminary of Foreign Missions of Milan.
 While the prefecture had been run by missionary priests, a vicariate was the intermediary step before becoming a diocese, and required a bishop to run it.
 Since the territory was not yet a diocese, the bishops were called "titular bishop" of another place (where they had no ecclesiastical authority).
 The bishops were under the direct authority of the pope, exercising their power in his name, rather than being vested with the office belonging to a diocese.

 The first vicar apostolic was Bishop Giovanni Timoleon Raimondi (consecrated 22 November 1874), who died at Mission House, Glenealy, Hong Kong, on 27 September 1894.
 In 1880, the vicariate hosted the first synod of the fifth ecclesiastical region of the Catholic Church in China; (it hosted a second synod in 1891, and a third in 1909).
 In 1883, the foundation stone of a new cathedral was laid.
 This is the present Immaculate Conception Cathedral.
 It was built in 1888 and consecrated in 1938.

 Raimondi was succeeded by Bishops Louis Piazzoli (born 1849) and Dominic Pozzoni (born 1851) elected 26 May 1905.
 The vicariate continued to grow.
 In 1875, the Brothers of the Christian Schools founded St Joseph's College, Hong Kong’s oldest Catholic boys’ school.
 The Sisters of Canossa also established a presence in Hong Kong.